 The staff at our globally recognised mental health clinic have been informed, trained and supervised by some of the world’s leading trauma experts such as Dr Bessel van der Kolk, Dr Janina Fisher, Dr Stephen Porges, Dr Dick Schwartz and more.

-It’s important to acknowledge that functional freeze is not a personal failure but an adaptive response to past experiences.
+It’s important to acknowledge that functional freeze symptoms are not a personal failure, but adaptive trauma responses shaped by past experiences.
 Recognizing the need for self-care, patience, and gradual progress fosters a compassionate approach to healing.

 -Benjamin Fry